15 Cool 3D Printed Dice You Can Print At Home

 Dice Dice Baby

-While most of the Dice Dice Baby will need to be glued together for stability, the top and bottom parts of the main tower can be kept detachable for easy storage and transportation.
+While most of the Dice Dice Baby will need to be glued together for stability and support, the top and bottom parts of the main tower can be kept detachable for easy storage and transportation.

 The Clockwork Monster Dice Tower